psyinfra/onyo/README.md

   - `--quiet`: Silence the output (requires the `--yes` flag)
   - `--yes`: Respond "yes" to the prompt and run non-interactively
-- `onyo edit asset-file`:
+- `onyo edit asset`:

-  Open the asset file using the default text editor specified by the environment variable `EDITOR` (`nano` and then `vi` are used as fallbacks).
+  Open the `asset` file using the default text editor specified by the environment variable `EDITOR` (`nano` and then `vi` are used as fallbacks).

   TODO: Describe validation
+  TODO: How to handle folder assets.
 - `onyo get [--depth num, -d] [--filter key=value[,key=value...], -f] [--machine-readable, -m] [--sort-ascending key, -s | --sort-descending key, -S] key[,key...] [asset | directory]...`:

   Print the requested `key`(s) in tabular form for matching assets.